FomTarro/vts-heartrate/README.md

 * `VTS_Heartrate_Repeat_30`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 30 heartbeats.
 * `VTS_Heartrate_Repeat_60`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 60 heartbeats.
 * `VTS_Heartrate_Repeat_120`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 120 heartbeats.
-* `VTS_Heartrate_Repeat_Breath`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with every 120 heartbeats.
+* `VTS_Heartrate_Repeat_Breath`: A value that scales linearly from 0.0 to 1.0 and resets back to 0.0 with the frequency of the `VTS_Heartrate_Breath` parameter.

 For more information on how to integrate these tracking parameters into your model, please refer to the [Official VTube Studio documentation](https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins#what-are-custom-parameters).

 ![Custom Parameter setup](img/parameter_setup.png)

-### Copy Profile Settings
-As of version 1.0.0, settings are saved on a per-model basis.
-This feature allows you to <b>copy all of your output settings</b> (art mesh tints, expression triggers) from one model to your currently loaded model.

-As a result, any settings configured for your currently loaded model will be permanently erased.
+## Profiles
+As of version 1.2.0, vts-heartrate supports <b>profiles</b>.

+Profiles allow you to have <b>multiple output configurations</b> for the same model.
+For example, you may want one profile where you go blue in the face for Horror Games, and another profile where you flush red and activate a sweating expression for Workouts.

+You can even <b>copy profile configurations</b> from one profile to another, even across models.
+This is useful if you have multiple variations of the same base model, such as different outfits.

+When a model is loaded in VTube Studio, a <b>DEFAULT</b> profile is automatically loaded along with it.
+User-created profiles <b>must be loaded manually</b>.

 # API
 As of version 1.2.0, vts-heartrate features its own <b>Plugin API</b>, so that you can build your own apps that consume or write heartrate data!
 That's right, this VTube Studio plugin now supports plugins of its own.

 There are three underlying API endpoints, all accessible via WebSocket: the [Data API](#Data-API), the [Events API](#Events-API), and the [Input API](#Input-API).

-### Data API
+## Data API

 The <b>Data API</b> is a read-only endpoint accessible at `ws://localhost:<your chosen port>/data`.
 Upon connecting to this endpoint, your WebSocket will receive a message containing current heartrate and output parameter data once per frame (60 times per second).